ECCC-MSC/open-data/docs/msc-data/readme_en.md

 ## Changes to operational data production systems

 Changes to operational data production systems are documented in the dataset subpages.
-A [chronological summary of changes is provided for Numerical Weather Prediction (NWP) systems](changelog_nwp_en.md).
+A [chronological summary of changes is provided for Numerical Weather Prediction (NWP) systems and observations](changelog_nwp_en.md).